Some Common Registration and Permission Problems Using csImageFile in ASP

 In order to work with files on the server the Internet Guest User account must have appropriate permissions.
 Read for reading a file, Write for saving a file and Modify for overwriting an existing file.

-csImageFile, and all our ASP components, will run in all the Windows operating systems from 95 and NT 4 through to 2008 and Vista.
-There are some minor differences regarding registration in the later systems, Vista and Windows 2008 Server.
+csImageFile will run in the Windows operating systems from XP through to Windows 8 for desktops and 2003 Server through to 2012 Server for servers.
+There are some minor differences regarding registration in the later systems, Vista, Windows 7 and Windows 2008 Server onwards.
 In these systems registration must be done as an adminstrator so either run the command prompt as an administrator before using regsvr32.exe or run our DLLRegSvr tool as an administrator.
-On the 64 bit versions of Windows do not put the DLL in the Windows\System32 folder.
-Either run the web site in 32 bit mode or create a COM+ Application to run the component in 64 bit mode.

 The trial and full versions of csImageFile are distributed as two different files with different class names.
 The trial is called "csImageFileTrial.dll" and it is called using Server.CreateObject("csImageFileTrial.Manage").
 The full version is called "csImageFile.Manage" and it is called using Server.CreateObject("csImageFile.Manage").
 The trial version is fully functional up until the expiry date after which it can no longer be used to create or read images, although it can still be called and some utility functions still work.
 To find the expiry date, read the Version property: